SHADY32399944/Intelligent-customer-support-chatbot/README.md

 Intelligent Customer Support Chatbot

-This project implements an AI-powered customer support chatbot that can automatically:

-Categorize incoming customer queries into Technical, Billing, or General issues

-Analyze customer sentiment (positive, negative, neutral)

-Generate helpful responses or escalate the issue if needed

-Provide an interactive Gradio interface for testing

-The chatbot is built with LangGraph, Python, and Gradio, and is designed to demonstrate intelligent query handling for customer service workflows.

-📂 Project Structure

-Intelligent_Customer_Support_chatbot.ipynb → Main notebook containing code for the chatbot workflow

-README.md → Project documentation

-⚡ Features

-Automated Categorization – Detects whether a query is Technical, Billing, or General.

-Sentiment Analysis – Understands customer tone for better responses.

-Response Generation – Provides step-by-step troubleshooting and answers.

-Escalation – Routes complex issues to human support.

-Gradio UI – Simple web interface to interact with the chatbot in Colab.
+This project is an AI-powered chatbot that helps handle customer support queries.
+It can categorize questions into Technical, Billing, or General, analyze customer sentiment, and provide helpful responses or escalate issues if needed.
+A simple Gradio interface allows users to interact with the chatbot directly in Colab.

+Features

+Automatic query categorization

+Sentiment analysis

+Response generation with troubleshooting steps

+Escalation to human support

+Easy-to-use Gradio interface

-🚀 Setup Instructions
+Setup

-Clone / Upload Notebook

-Upload Intelligent_Customer_Support_chatbot.ipynb to Google Colab (or run locally with Jupyter).

-Install Dependencies

-pip install gradio langgraph python-dotenv

-Environment Variables
+Install the required Python libraries.

-Create a .env file to store your API keys (e.g., Groq, OpenAI).
+Add your API keys in a .env file.

-GROQ_API_KEY=your_api_key_here

-Run the Notebook
+Run the notebook in Google Colab or Jupyter.

-Execute all cells to build and run the workflow.

-Launch Gradio Interface

-The final cell will create a chatbot interface.

-In Colab, run:

-iface.launch(share=True)

-Copy the generated public link to interact with your chatbot.
+Launch the Gradio interface to test the chatbot.

-🧪 Example Query
+Example

-User:

-"My internet keeps lagging especially during the afternoon hours, can you help me?"

-Bot:

-Category → Technical

-Sentiment → Neutral

-Response → Troubleshooting steps + follow-up questions
+A user reporting slow internet is categorized as Technical, with a Neutral sentiment, and receives troubleshooting guidance.

-📌 Future Improvements
+Future Enhancements

-Integrate with a real customer database / CRM
+Integration with CRM systems

-Add multi-turn conversation memory

-Support multiple languages
+Multi-turn conversation support

+Multi-language capability

-Deploy as a standalone web app or API
+Deployment as a web app or API

-🛠️ Tech Stack

-Python 3.10+

-LangGraph – for workflow state management

-Gradio – for user interface

-dotenv – for managing API keys securely